arx-tools/node-pkware/README.md

 `stream.transformSplitBy(predicate: predicate, left: transform._transform, right: transform._transform): transform._transform` - higher order function for introducing conditional logic to transform.\_transform functions.
 This is used internally to handle offsets for explode()

+`stream.streamToBuffer(callback: function): writable._write` - data can be piped to the returned function from a stream and it will concatenate all chunks into a single buffer.
+Takes a callback function, which will receive the concatenated buffer as a parameter

 ### examples

 #### decompressing file with no offset into a file